Information-theoretic lower bounds for distributed function computation: Introduction and preview of results

 The problem of distributed function computation arises in such applications as inference and learning in networks and consensus or coordination of multiple agents.
-This paper focuses on the case where the computing agents, or nodes, are connected by finite-capacity (and possibly noisy) point-to-point channels, and each node aims to compute a common function of the observations of all the nodes in the network through local communication and computation.
-It is a question of theoretical and practical interest to determine the fundamental limits on the \textit{computation time}, i.e., the minimum time needed by any algorithm to achieve a given performance requirement on the computation results.
-We use information-theoretic techniques to derive lower bounds on these fundamental limits that capture the dependence of the computation time on the network topology, the information transmission capabilities of the channels connecting the nodes, the joint distribution of the observations, the structure of the function to be computed, and the requirement on the accuracy and confidence of the computation results.
+Each node of the network has an initial random observation and aims to compute a common function of the observations of all the nodes by exchanging messages with its neighbors over discrete memoryless point-to-point channels and by performing local computations.
+A problem of theoretical and practical interest is to determine the fundamental limits on the \emph{computation time}, i.e., the minimum number of steps needed by any distributed computation algorithm to guarantee that, when the algorithm terminates, each node has an accurate estimate of the function value with high probability.